c-jm/parkinglotly/readme.md

 PHPUnit is installed into the application by using composer.
 The binary is located within the `./vendor/bin` directory.

-To run the tests run the `phpunit` executable against the Feature or Unit tests respectively.
+To run the tests run the `phpunit` executable against the Feature or Unit test directory respectively.